paulwozniak/undergraduate-dissertation/README.md

 # undergraduate-dissertation
 Code and access to datasets used for my final year dissertation as part of my undergraduate degree at University of Bath studying BSc (Hons) International Development with Economics.
+This dissertation was awarded a First-Class.

 ## Project Overview
 This project examines whether household proximity to environmentally protected areas is associated with multidimensional poverty outcomes, explored through the case study of Uganda.
 I answer this question using an original logistic regression model, which controls for household and spatial characteristics.